Finding journal articles in electronic and print journals

 publish only a few journals, and whose electronic access is primarily

 aimed at personal subscribers.
-We have now started to make the login details
+We make the login details

 these services available via the website when you follow a link to one

 of the services concerned.
 You will have to log in using your MMU network

 and password in order to see the login information: just note down the